What if you had the chance to experience the hero’s journey?

-As a recent Writing and English Literature at Grand Valley State University, I graduated with the distinction in writing and the undergraduate research/creative scholars distinction.
-As a student I participated in two summers of research, as a Library Summer Scholar and then as a McNair Scholar.
-I took my scholarly work to the community, working as an OURS ambassador and sharing my research journey with undergraduate students.
-My work as a McNair Scholar culminated in several academic conference presentations, as well as presentations for the West Michigan community with GVSU.
+As a Writing and English Literature at Grand Valley State University, I graduated with the distinction in writing and the undergraduate research/creative scholars distinction.
+Through my scholarly research with the GVSU Library Summer Scholar’s Program, I had the opportunity to study the monomyth’s structure as well as examine many of the ways this framework is being applied to everyday situations.
+I built upon this knowledge through the McNair Scholars Program, researching the memetic evolution of fairy tales, their narrative structures, and their use in postmodern and current day examples of fairy tales.
+During my coursework I took that in many different avenues from visual art, creative writing, non-fiction writing, and presentations.
 My coursework built upon skills I developed in the professional sector, allowing me to round out my portfolio.
-I have experience with website design, layout and editing.
 My work at GVSU emphasized my ability to create attention-grabbing, informative narratives that can be shifted for a wide range of audiences and multiple platforms of production and dissemination.

 I am a mother of two teenagers and an elderly cat.